guardian/gateway/README.md

 ### Quick Start

-Populate a `.env` file by using the examples from `.env.example`, or follow the isntructions in [docs/setup](docs/setup.md) to download one from S3.
+Populate a `.env` file by using the examples from `.env.example`, or follow the instructions in [docs/setup](docs/setup.md) to download one from S3.

 The `.env` file should **never** be committed.